 Diffusion is the process whereby compounds move from a region of higher concentration to one of a lower concentration.
-Diffusion could cause odors to be detected even upwind of the Compost Facility.
 Odors experienced when wind is coming from varying directions could be an indication of diffusion causing dispersion of odors.

 The third pathway is advection.
 Odors can be carried long distances by the wind.
-Based upon review of meteorological data in the vicinity of the Compost Facility, the wind generally blows from the facility toward the residences, indicating that advection may contribute to the dispersion of odors to residential areas.
+Based upon review of meteorological data in the vicinity of the compost facility, the wind generally blows from the facility toward the residences, indicating that advection may contribute to the dispersion of odors to residential areas.

-The facility has an on-site weather station to monitor wind speed and direction, temperature, and other meteorological functions.
-The on-site weather station is consulted prior to scheduling major material handling activities.
+The facility has an onsite weather station to monitor wind speed and direction, temperature, and other meteorological functions.
+The onsite weather station is consulted prior to scheduling major material handling activities.
 Daily records are logged to generate site-specific historical weather pattern information.